duartecaldascardoso/Coding.com/SpringBootApplication/codingpuzzles-backend/SoftwareDesign/SoftwarePlan.md

 3. Interact with friends in the programming world

 Planning-
-In the next weeks, I will be focusing in the band websiteß
+In the next weeks, I will be focusing in the band website